 Children must be aged 6 to 11 years inclusively.
 Children below the age of 6 are not permitted on this tour.

-Experience the temples, shrines and gardens that make Kyoto Japan’s cultural capital on this unique tour of the city.
-Founded as a capital more than 1,200 years ago, Kyoto developed as a centre of aristocratic culture, famous for its Zen gardens and geisha traditions.
+Experience the temples, shrines and gardens that make Kyoto Japan’s capital of culture on this unique tour of the city.
+Founded as the national capital more than 1,200 years ago, Kyoto originally developed as a centre of aristocratic culture, and is most famous for its Zen gardens and Geisha traditions.

-Discover some of this magic by exploring the Fushimi Inari Shrine on the outskirts of the city.
-Home to a seemingly endless stretch of red torii gates spread across a thickly wooded mountain, this shrine is a world unto itself.
+On this Kyoto tour, you'll discover some of the magic of the city through cultural explorations and local experiences.
+First we'll head to the outskirts of the city to visit the Fushimi Inari Shrine.
+Home to a seemingly endless stretch of iconic red torii gates spread across a thickly wooded mountain, this shrine is a world unto itself.
 Walk through snaking corridors of red gates, made famous in the film "Memoirs of Geisha", stopping to admire the shrines and many fox statues.
+Major photo opportunity alert!

-After a morning spent on the mountain, head to another of Kyoto’s must-see sights, the Tofukuji Temple.
-Originally built in the 13th century, and famous for its traditional and at the same time modern Zen style garden, this is a great place to soak up the relaxed atmosphere of the city.
+Next on this Kyoto culture tour, head to another of the city’s must-see sights, the Tofukuji Temple.
+Originally built in the 13th century, and famous for its traditional, yet modern, Zen style garden, this is a great place to soak up the relaxed atmosphere of the city.
 Learn about the origin and inspiration for the garden, and what it means to the Monks who continue to live and study here.

-This is the ideal end to the tour in Kyoto and is sure to leave you completely enthralled with this dynamic city.
+This iconic neighbourhood makes for the ideal end to this Kyoto city tour, and is sure to leave you completely enthralled with this dynamic city.